 Dinesan moved from Denmark to Kenya with her husband to start a coffee plantation.
 The marriage didn’t work.
 He went home.
 She stayed.

-This memoir recounts her years running the plantation, living as a neighbor to big game, learning about native festivals and even receiving a royal visit.
+The memoir Out of Africa recounts her years running the plantation, living as a neighbor to big game, learning about native festivals and even receiving a royal visit.

 18. Dark Star Safari

-Jacquie Hale Flashpacking Family explains that this travelogue of Theroux’s journey from Cairo to Cape Town “Is one of my favorite travel reads and inspired my love of the African continent.”
+Jacquie Hale Flashpacking Family says, “It’s one of my favorite travel reads and inspired my love of the African continent.”

 She continues, “It’s also the reason I did my own overland journey through Africa.
 His journey is so descriptive, you can’t help but fall in love with Africa.”

-Sherlock and his exceedingly capable fictional wife Mary roam far and wide in this adventure series.
+In this adventure series Sherlock Holmes and his exceedingly capable fictional wife Mary Russell roam far and wide, often with Mary leading the way.

 For tweens: The Boy Who Harnessed The Wind